The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere

-Finally, we expand on remark \ref{importantremarkerros} to stress out that although branched Willmore spheres are not in general smooth through their branch points, they nevertheless always admit in their Taylor expansion only \emph{integer} powers of $z,\z$ and $\log|z|$.
-This is essentially because the initial $C^{1,\alpha}$ regularity, which is always verified (this has been first proved by Kusner in \cite{kusnerpacific}), coupled with the weak equation \eqref{globaldisk}, permits to bootstrap to gain exactly one order at each step (if the multiplicity of the considered branch point is at least two, we can gain two orders at each step).
-In particular, the errors in all Taylor expansion of the form $|z|^{\ast-\epsilon}$ ($\ast\in \Z$) can be replaced by an error in $|z|^{\ast}\log^{\ast\ast}|z|$ for some integer $\ast\ast$ large enough.
+Finally, we expand on Remark \ref{importantremarkerros} to stress out that although branched Willmore spheres are not in general smooth through their branch points, they nevertheless always admit in their Taylor expansion only \emph{integer} powers of $z,\z$ and $\log|z|$.

 \begin{cor} Let $n\geq 3$, and $\phi\in C^{0}(D^2,\R^n)\cap C^{\infty}(D^2\setminus\ens{0},\R^n)$ be a Willmore disk, with a unique branch point located at $0$ of multiplicity $\theta_0\geq 1$.
 Then there exists $\vec{A}_0\in \C^n\setminus\ens{0}$ such that